Bourbon Maple Ribs Recipe

 Cooking.
 Going out to a movie.
 Going for a walk and holding the hand of someone you love.
 Watching or playing sports.
 Curling up to a book.
 These seemingly trivial acts are often places of comfort and help remind us of the pleasures in life.
 Gather friends into our homes and allow ourselves to laugh and cheer.
 That is what comfort and all of its trivialities does.
 That is why we share.

 Here is one of our favorite comfort foods, ribs.
 To be specific, Bourbon-Maple glazed St. Louis cut spare ribs.
 Sweet from the maple, a tinge of smokiness from the bourbon, and cooked to nearly fall off the meat packed-bone tender.
-These are cooked using the same method we used for the Sriracha-Hoisin ribs, wrapping the ribs in foil with apple juice, baking them in the oven, and then partially through the cooking time adding a glaze and finishing until tender.
-And with the bourbon open, go ahead and pour yourself a little nip.
+These are cooked using the same method we used for the Sriracha-Hoisin ribs.
+And with the bourbon open, go ahead and pour yourself a little sip.

-- 2 Tablespoons (30g) Kosher or Sea Salt
+- 1 Tablespoon Kosher Salt or Sea Salt (15g)

 - fresh cracked Black Pepper to taste

-- 1 t (5ml) Fish Sauce (optional but very tasty)
+- 1 Tablespoon Fish Sauce (15ml) (optional but very tasty)

-- Make 4 “boats” out of doubled up sheets of foil large enough to enclose each ribs section (*refer to sriracha-hoisin ribs photos for visual guide).
+- Make 2 “boats” out of doubled up sheets of heavy duty foil large enough to enclose each rib section (*refer to sriracha-hoisin ribs photos for visual guide).
 Place ribs, meaty side up, in boats and pour 1/2 cup of apple juice in each of the boats.